 The health benefits of walnuts that result from their impressive content resume are many.
 Let’s discuss a handful of the benefits of walnuts you might not already know.

-1. Improve your memory.
+1. Improve Your Memory

-2. Prevent depression.
+2. Help Prevent Depression

-3. Improve sperm quality.
+3. Improve Sperm Quality

 Walnuts have the highest amount of antioxidants in the nut family.
 Due to this boost of antioxidants, walnuts have been proven to help slow the growth of both prostate and breast cancers.

-6. Improve motor function.
+6. Improve Motor Function

-7. Great for the skin.
+7. Great for the Skin

-Consuming walnuts helps the skin look younger and healthier due to the powerful antioxidant, vitamin E. You can also use walnut oil topically for protection against dry skin.
-Who doesn’t want younger, healthier and more supple-looking skin?
+Consuming walnuts helps the skin look younger and healthier due to the powerful antioxidant, vitamin E. Walnuts also include minerals such as zinc and selenium, which are essential for keeping healthy skin.

 If you have heart disease in your family, you might want to consider stocking up on this healthy nut!